 GKE users can choose from two operation modes: autopilot and standard.
 The autopilot mode was designed for organizations less familiar with Kubernetes, providing a hands-off approach that manages your cluster’s infrastructure without any configuration and monitoring needed.
 And for those a little more tech-savvy, you can use the standard mode to optimize your Kubernetes experience.

 This article post will discuss how GKE works, provide an explanation of GKE pricing, and further guidance on how to pick the right plan for your organization.

 There are different pricing options for both autopilot and standard GKE operation modes.

-With that out of the way, let’s discuss the GKE cost savings methods:
+With that out of the way, let’s discuss the GKE resource pricing and potential cost savings methods: